amorris6/Level-Up/README.md

+This is a rouguelike RPG.
+You can mine elements to increase your gold and exp.
+However, doing so will spend your energy, of which you have a limited amount.
+You can choose what stats to level up and which stats to ignore.
+When you die, you can purchase items that will help you in your next lives.

 You must have Visual Studio 2019 to run this project.
 Use v142 (Visual Studio 2019) tools to compile.
 Tested on x64, may work on Win32, but no guarantees.